Fuel cell - electric power from hydrogen

 Hydrogen is provided on the anode side.
 This chemical species is not found in the environment without being combined with another element.
 Therefore, it is necessary to separate and sometimes store and transport for use as fuel (of course, these steps consume energy and a greater or lesser degree, causing environmental impact).
 There are several consolidated (and developing) procedures for this purpose.
 Electrolysis of water, hydrocarbons or alcohols reform, biomass gasification, among others, are examples of processes to obtain this input.

-By definition ‘Oxidant’ is the chemical species that gives electrons in a chemical reaction.
+By definition ‘Oxidant’ is the chemical species that receives electrons in a chemical reaction.

 Found abundantly in the atmosphere in concentrations exceeding 20%, in the form of gas, there is great interest in using this state as there are no problems of acquisition, transportation, storage, maintenance.